Frequently Asked Questions About Neurofeedback

 HOW LONG WILL THE EFFECTS OF NEUROFEEDBACK LAST?

-Long term follow-ups have been done on many patients over the years.
+Long-term follow-ups have been done on many patients over the years.
 Dr. Joel Lubar at the University of Tennessee has followed ADD clients who’ve sustained their improvements from neurofeedback for 10-20 years.
-Published research on epilepsy 12 months after brain training shows the improvement on epilepsy and it`s symptoms remains in place.
+Published research on epilepsy 12 months after brain training shows the improvement of epilepsy and its symptoms remains in place.